Death Records

 $20.00 for the first copy and $7.00 for each additional copy of the same record when purchased at the same time.
 Payment must be made with a money order, cashier's check, cash or credit card (subject to applicable service fee.)

-- To request a record online CLICK HERE.
+• For your convenience, you can request a record online CLICK HERE.

-- To request a record by mail, the applicant must send a signed written form.
+• To request a record by mail, the applicant must send a signed written form.
 Click here to obtain a fillable mail-in form.
 The request must include the deceased person’s name and date of death.
 The request must be signed by the applicant.
 The required fees must also be included.
 Mail your request to Stephenson County Clerk’s Office, 50 W. Douglas St., Suite 500, Freeport, IL 61032.

 Death records on file in the Stephenson County Clerk’s Office date back to 1878.